All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When Nausea Is a Warning Sign

-Routine semaglutide nausea, while unpleasant, is not dangerous.
-However, contact your healthcare provider if you experience severe or persistent vomiting (not just nausea), sharp abdominal pain radiating to the back (possible pancreatitis), signs of dehydration (dark urine, dizziness, rapid heartbeat), or inability to keep any food or fluids down for more than 24 hours.
+Routine semaglutide nausea, while unpleasant, isn't dangerous.
+But contact your healthcare provider if you experience severe or persistent vomiting (not just nausea), sharp abdominal pain radiating to the back (possible pancreatitis), signs of dehydration (dark urine, dizziness, rapid heartbeat), or inability to keep any food or fluids down for more than 24 hours.

 These symptoms could indicate a more serious issue that needs medical attention.
 For the vast majority of patients, though, nausea is a temporary hurdle on the path to better health that becomes a distant memory once your body has fully adjusted to the medication.